bartbalaz/janus-container/README.md

 	export BUILD_IMAGE_NAME = # Name of the build image (e.g. janus_build), must be specified.
 	export BUILD_IMAGE_VERSION = # The version to tag the build image with (e.g. 01), must be specified. export HOST_NAME = # Name of the host including the fqdn (e.g. <host>.<domain>), must be specified.
+	export SKIP_BUILD_IMAGE = # When set to "true" the build image will not be built export SKIP_TARGET_IMAGE = # When set to "true" the target image will not be build
 	```
 1. Review the Janus gateway configuration files stored in *<checkout directory>/janus_config* directory these files will be integrated into the target image.
 1. Launch the build process